 Whatever your method of acquiring leads and subscribers, make sure to set up corresponding back-end goals for each campaign.

 Whatever your method of acquiring leads and subscribers, make sure to set up corresponding back-end goals for each campaign.
-These goals can include profits, cost per sale, order value, return on ad spend, overall sales growth, or even consumer engagement.
+These can include return on investment, return on ad spend, cost per acquisition, cost per sale, cost per store visit, overall sales growth, or even consumer site engagement.
 Every company is different, so work within your organization to set the goals and metrics most relevant to your business needs.
 Regardless of the metrics, the goals should be objective and measurable, so you can track progress and improve over time.

 The Opening Sequence

 Immediately after joining your list, a subscriber should be greeted with an onboarding sequence.
-This can include one email or a few emails, but the onboarding is meant to welcome the reader, set expectations for future communications, and prepare the subscriber to get the most from your content.
+This can include one email or several, but the onboarding is meant to welcome the reader, set expectations for future communications, and prepare the subscriber to get the most from your content.

 The Welcome Email

-The first email the subscriber receives should be a simple introduction that includes a thank you, explanation of what to expect, and a small taste of the value you provide:
+The first email the subscriber receives should be a simple introduction that includes a thank you, an explanation of what to expect, and a small taste of the value you provide.

 Say Thank You